splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 :strong:`Step 2`: :ref:`Monitor <navigators-imqs>` your Kubernetes cluster using out-of-the-box navigators.

-For example, you can access :ref:`this Hosts navigator <https://app.signalfx.com/#/infra/entity/datacenter%20hosts?endTime=now&startTime=-3h?>` to monitor all hosts where you’ve installed the Splunk Distribution of OpenTelemetry Collector

 :strong:`Step 3`: :ref:`Activate an out-of-the-box detector to issue alerts <alerts-imqs>` that help you stay informed about the condition of your infrastructure.

 .. _install-collector-for-k8s: